 Return on Investment 3

 Tickets are generally under $20 and have a good value.

 Free lineups are a nice extra.

 The best extra is the signage celebrating their historic win over Virginia.

-The UMBC Events Center is a major improvement over the old RAC and is a good home for this mid-major program.
+The Chesapeake Employers Insurance Arena is a major improvement over the old RAC and is a good home for this mid-major program.